A case for revisiting Nodal signaling in human pluripotent stem cells

 Kevin Hayes, Yun-Kyo Kim, Martin F Pera

 Nodal is a transforming growth factor-β (TGF-β) superfamily member that plays a number of critical roles in mammalian embryonic development.
-Nodal is essential for the support of the peri-implantation epiblast in the mouse embryo, and subsequently acts to specify mesendodermal fate at the time of gastrulation, and later, left-right asymmetry.
+Nodal is essential for the support of the peri-implantation epiblast in the mouse embryo and subsequently acts to specify mesendodermal fate at the time of gastrulation and, later, left-right asymmetry.
 Maintenance of human pluripotent stem cells (hPSCs) in vitro is dependent on Nodal signaling.
 Because it has proven difficult to prepare a biologically active form of recombinant Nodal protein, Activin or TGFB1 are widely used as surrogates for NODAL in hPSC culture.
-Nonetheless, the expression of the components of an endogenous Nodal signaling pathway ..View full abstract
+Nonetheless, the expression of the components of an endogenous Nodal signaling pathway i..View full abstract

 This work was supported by the Jackson Laboratory.